maleckicoa/Sparkify-Project/README.md

 - Set up all Environment Variables correctly

 2. In the Cloud (easier way)
-- You shold have an Amazon AWS account <br>
+- You should have an Amazon AWS account <br>
 (All other requirements are handled by AWS)